-We are dependent on Celgene for the successful development and commercialization of bb2121, our most advanced T cell-based product candidate in the field of oncology.
-If Celgene does not devote sufficient resources to the development of bb2121, is unsuccessful in its efforts, or chooses to terminate its agreements with us, our business will be materially harmed.
+We are dependent on Celgene for the successful development and commercialization of bb2121 and bb21217.
+If Celgene does not devote sufficient resources to the development of bb2121 and bb21217, is unsuccessful in its efforts, or chooses to terminate its agreements with us, our business will be materially harmed.

-We have exclusively licensed to Celgene the right to develop and commercialize the bb2121 product candidate, and we retain an option to co-develop and co-promote bb2121 in the United States under our license agreement and collaboration agreement with Celgene.
-With respect to bb2121, we are responsible for completing our ongoing CRB-401 study, but Celgene is responsible for further clinical development and commercialization costs, unless we choose to exercise our option to co-develop and co-promote bb2121 in the United States.
+We have exclusively licensed to Celgene the right to develop and commercialize the bb2121 and bb21217 product candidates, and we retain an option to co-develop and co-promote bb2121 and bb21217 in the United States under our license agreement and collaboration agreement with Celgene.
+With respect to bb2121, we are responsible for completing the ongoing CRB-401 study, but Celgene is responsible for further clinical development and commercialization costs, unless we choose to exercise our option to co-develop and co-promote bb2121 in the United States.
 If we exercise our option to co-develop and co-promote bb2121 in the United States, we and Celgene will share the obligation to develop and commercialize bb2121 in the United States, and we will be solely dependent on Celgene to develop and commercialize bb2121 outside of the United States.
+With respect to bb21217, we are responsible for completing the ongoing CRB-402 study, but Celgene is responsible for further clinical development and commercialization costs, unless we choose to exercise our option to co-develop and co-promote bb21217 in the United States.
+If we exercise our option to co-develop and co-promote bb21217 in the United States, we and Celgene will share the obligation to develop and commercialize bb21217 in the United States.

-Celgene is obligated to use commercially reasonable efforts to develop and commercialize bb2121.
-Celgene may determine however, that it is commercially reasonable to develop and commercialize a next-generation product candidate that arises from the collaboration between us and Celgene, rather than continue the development of bb2121.
+Celgene is obligated to use commercially reasonable efforts to develop and commercialize bb2121 and bb21217.
+Celgene may determine however, that it is commercially reasonable to develop and commercialize a next-generation product candidate, rather than continue the development of bb2121 and bb21217.
 Alternatively, Celgene may determine that it is not commercially reasonable to continue development of any product candidates that arise from our collaboration.
 These outcomes may occur for many reasons, including internal business reasons or because of unfavorable regulatory feedback.
 Further, on review of the safety and efficacy data, the FDA may impose requirements on the clinical trial program that render such a program commercially nonviable.
 In addition, under our license agreement, Celgene may determine the development plan and activities for that product candidate.
-We may disagree with Celgene about the development strategy it employs, but we will have limited rights to impose our development strategy on Celgene.
-Similarly, Celgene may decide to seek regulatory approval for, and limit commercialization of, bb2121 to narrower indications than we would pursue.
-More broadly, if Celgene elects to discontinue the development of bb2121, we may be unable to advance the product candidate ourselves.
+We may disagree with Celgene about the development strategy it employs, but we will have limited rights to impose our development strategy on

+Celgene.
+Similarly, Celgene may decide to seek regulatory approval for, and limit commercialization of, bb2121 or bb21217 to narrower indications than we would pursue.
+More broadly, if Celgene elects to discontinue the development of bb2121 or bb21217, we may be unable to advance the product candidate ourselves.
 We would also be prevented from developing or commercializing another CAR T cell-based product candidate that targets BCMA outside of our collaboration with Celgene.